PX4/PX4-user_guide/en/ros/ros2_comm.md

 To use ROS (1) and ROS 2:

-1. On one terminal, source the ROS2 environment and workspace and launch the `ros1_bridge` (this allows ROS2 and ROS nodes to communicate with each other).
+1. On one terminal, source the ROS 2 environment and workspace and launch the `ros1_bridge` (this allows ROS 2 and ROS nodes to communicate with each other).
    Also set the `ROS_MASTER_URI` where the `roscore` is/will be running:
    ```sh
    $ source /opt/ros/dashing/setup.bash